-The thermal range is one of the pillars in the occurrence of the mechanical weathering process, as the process of expansion and contraction inside the rock contributes to the stress of the minerals that characterize the rocks and the speed of the weathering phenomenon.
-From the field study in the temples of Kom Ombo and Philae in Aswan Governorate, it appears that rocks retain heat for a longer period, especially in the shade of the sun, in sedimentary rocks such as sandstone, in contrast to igneous rocks such as granite, which lose their heat faster.
-And the higher the temperature of the rock, the higher the temperature of its color, which leads to the rapid loss of heat in rocks with dark colors from rocks with light colors.
+5-1-Thermal range is one of the pillars in the occurrence of the mechanical weathering process, as the expansion and contraction process inside the rock contributes to the stress of minerals that characterize the rock and the speed of the weathering phenomenon.

+5-2- From the field study, it appears that the rock retains heat for a longer period, especially in the shade of the sun, in sedimentary rocks such as sandstone, unlike igneous rocks such as granite that loses its heat faster.
+Through laboratory experiment, it is found that the higher the temperature of the rock, the higher the temperature of its color, which leads to the speed of the rock's loss of heat in dark-colored rocks from light-colored rocks.

-There are many patterns of weathering within the study area between chemical weathering, which is concentrated in the north of the region of Egypt, and mechanical weathering, which increases as we go south of Egypt, and weathering by living organisms helps speed up the weathering process.
+5-3- There are many patterns of weathering within the study area between chemical weathering, mechanical weathering and weathering by living organisms, and mechanical weathering is the most active, especially in southern Egypt.

-Physical geography, with its tools, can contribute in a strong and effective way to the management of archaeological sites, specifically in the documentation and production of maps for these sites, the identification of the land cover and the environment surrounding the impact, as well as monitoring the natural hazards that threaten the sites, determining the types and degrees of risks and ways to confront or reduce these risks.
+5-4- Natural geography, with its tools, can contribute in a strong and effective way to the management of archaeological sites, specifically in the documentation and production of maps for these sites, the identification of the land cover and the environment surrounding the impact, as well as monitoring the natural hazards that threaten the sites, determining the types and degrees of risks and ways to confront or reduce these risks.
 As well as producing accessibility maps for sites of rugged nature, as is the case for most study sites, for which there are no equipped roads, in order to contribute to the management of archaeological sites.